arduino/docs-content/content/learn/04.electronics/05.servo-motors/servo-motors.md

 **_If you are using bigger or more servos make sure to check your power requirements accordingly._**

 **Capacitors** are recommended for powering servo motors.
-While not strictly necessary, they help stabilize the power supply, minimize voltage drops, and reduce electrical noise.
+They help stabilize the power supply, minimize voltage drops, and reduce electrical noise.
 The specific capacitor values may vary based on the servo motor's requirements, but including them is good practice for better performance and reliability.

 When using a [Feetech Mini Servo Motor](https://store.arduino.cc/products/feetech-mini-servo-motor-120-degrees-9g) we recommend using a **100 µF** capacitor.

 ![Capacitor](./assets/capacitor.png)

-**_When using capacitors, make sure to connect them correctly by checking for markings such as a white stripe, a '+' symbol, or a longer lead.
-Match these indicators with the corresponding signs on the capacitor and in your circuit (pay attention to the + and - signs), and be careful not to exceed the voltage limits.
+**_Because some capacitors are polarised (meaning that they have a direction), you may need to be careful with how you connect them to your circuit.
+Make sure to connect them correctly by checking for markings such as a white stripe, a '+' symbol, or a longer lead.
+If your capacitor has these, match the indicators of the capacitor with your circuit (pay attention to the + and - signs), and be careful not to exceed the voltage limits.
 This precaution helps prevent issues like leaks or damage that could harm your circuit._**

 You can read more about capacitors [here](https://learn.sparkfun.com/tutorials/capacitors/all).